e9000000000/dotfiles/README.md

 text editor        | neovim

 # Installation
-Default install arch linux, afret chroot configure and run `install.sh`.
+Install arch linux like by official guide until after chrooting moment, afret it configure and run `bash install.sh`.
-After basic install run `setup.sh`. to install nvidia drivers run `bash scripts/nvidia_drivers.sh` if your gpu is not nvidia maybe you shood remove first 3 lines in your `.xinitrc`
+After basic installation run `bash setup.sh`.
+Make sure you have write permissions to this dir. to install nvidia drivers run `bash scripts/nvidia_drivers.sh` if your gpu is not nvidia maybe you shood remove first 3 lines in your `.xinitrc`